SiliconLabs/wiseconnect/examples/snippets/wlan/select_app/readme.md

 ## Purpose/Scope

 This application demonstrates how to create the sockets in SiWx91x and monitor sockets for a certain activity to occur.
-Select provides the info about the socket whether the data is to be read on the socket or not.
+The Select App provides info about whether the data is to be read on the socket or not.

 ## Prerequisites/Setup Requirements

 ### Hardware Requirements

-- A Windows PC.
+- Windows PC
 - SoC Mode:
   - Silicon Labs [BRD4388A](https://www.silabs.com/)
 - NCP Mode: